 The custody of your child is one of the issues which is frequently contested in family court.
 Once you and your spouse decide to divorce, you may be concerned about how your relationship with your children will be affected.
 Many couples both wish to have primary custody or feel that the other spouse should not have the same amount of visitation time as they do.

-If you are currently dealing with custody issues during a divorce, it is wise that you speak with an Orange County divorce mediation attorney.
-Call Alternative Divorce Solutions at (949) 558-2624 to learn how our team can help your family.
+If you are currently dealing with custody issues during a divorce, it is wise that you speak with an Orange County child custody mediation attorney.
+Contact Alternative Divorce Solutions online or call us at (949) 558-2624 to learn how our team can help your family.

 Focused on Your Child's Best Interest

-At our firm, we understand the emotional struggle and stress that can accompany a divorce, especially when it comes to child custody matters.
+At our firm, our child custody lawyers understand the emotional struggle and stress that can accompany a divorce, especially when it comes to child custody matters.
 We strive to protect your child's best interest as well as your own parental rights throughout the divorce process.
 You may want to consider avoiding litigation and instead work out your disagreements through mediation, as it is often less costly, more private, and may be less stressful.

 We can provide you with information on the following child custody matters: